 One of the key learnings after the Sub Prime Crisis (2008) was to book profits at regular intervals.
 However, it wasn’t the easiest thing to do.
 It required some bit of thinking and discussion.
 Profit Booking meant tracking the portfolio and monitoring it at regular intervals.
 It was contrary to the popular belief which most investors had; Buy and forget until you need the money.
 Moreover, if profit had to be booked some pertinent questions had to be answered:

 - At what profit percentage should profit booking be done?
 What about the consequential exit loads and capital gains?

 - Should profit be tracked at an individual fund level or at a portfolio level?

 - What should be done with the money once profit booking is done?

 These weren’t the easiest questions to answer and they surely did not have one single answer to suit all.
 To answer the first question: What is a good profit worth booking?
 This should be mutually discussed between the RM and the client.
 For some clients 10% was good enough while others preferred 15-20% return before it can be booked.

 Also, duration of holding the investment mattered.
 While 10% per annum was low for some clients if holding period had been more than a few years but the same 10% was good enough if it was coming within a year of investment.

 What also mattered was the nature of the fund from where the returns are coming.
 If the inherent nature of the product is risky then the expected return percentage would be higher as compared to a less risky product.
-For example: If a large cap mutual fund was giving 10% return in a year’s time, it was okay and not as exciting a deal as it would be if it was coming from a PMS or a mid cap mutual fund then it isn’t exciting enough.
+For example: If a large cap mutual fund was giving 10% return in a year’s time, it was okay but it is not an exciting deal if it was coming from a PMS or a mid cap mutual fund then it isn’t exciting enough.
 So, the risk reward parameter also had to be discussed and kept in mind before doing the profit booking.

 Some other reasons for doing Profit Booking